dashpay/docs/docs/user/masternodes/dashmate-existing.rst

    4. Select ``Yes`` when asked about importing existing data (the data is already present from the "Sync a full node" steps above)
    5. Import your existing masternode's keys
    6. Obtain an SSL certificate.
-See the :ref:`Set up SSL certificate <evonode-setup-ssl>` section for details.
+See the :ref:`SSL certificates <evonode-ssl-cert>` section for details.

 Stop existing dashd